sebasusnik/thumbnail-generator-api/README.md

 The architecture of the API consists of the following components:

 - A REST API gateway that exposes two endpoints: `/upload` and `/thumbnails`.
-- A file-uploader lambda function that handles the POST requests to `/upload`, validates the input, uploads the original image to an S3 bucket, and emits an event to an EventBridge bus with the image metadata and the optional callback URL.
+- A file-uploader lambda function that handles the POST requests to `/upload`, validates the input, uploads the original image to an S3 bucket, and publish an event to an EventBridge bus with the image metadata and the optional callback URL.
 - A thumbnail-generator lambda function that subscribes to the image uploaded events, downloads the original image from the S3 bucket, generates three thumbnails of different sizes, uploads them to the same S3 bucket, and publishes both an EventBridge event and an SNS message with the thumbnail metadata and the optional callback URL.
 - A data storer lambda function that subscribes to the thumbnails generated events from EventBridge, and stores the thumbnail metadata in a DynamoDB table.
 - A get-thumbnails lambda function that handles the GET requests to `/thumbnails?id=<image id>`, queries the DynamoDB table with the image ID as a query parameter, and returns a response with the thumbnails metadata and URLs.